Globalizations for partial (co)actions on coalgebras: Partial actions on coalgebras

-We now construct a partial action on a coalgebra starting from a global one.
-It is useful later when we show that every partial module coalgebra can be written in this way.
+Now, we construct a partial action on a coalgebra from a global one.

 Let $D$ be a right $H$-module coalgebra and $C \subseteq D$ a subcoalgebra.
-Since $D$ is a right $H$-module, we can try to induce the desired partial action simply by restriction of the action of $D$ on $C$.
-But we observe that the image of this restriction does not need to be contained in $C$ and thus we need to project it on $C$.
-By this way, let $\pi\colon D \twoheadrightarrow C$ be a projection of $D$ over $C$ as vector spaces (i.e., $\pi$ is a surjective linear map such that $\pi \circ \pi = \pi$) and consider the following map
+Since $D$ is a right $H$-module, we could try to induce a partial action restricting the action of $D$ on $C$.
+But one can note that the range of this restriction does not need to be contained in $C$, thus we need to project it on $C$.
+By this way, let $\pi\colon D \to C$ be a projection from $D$ over $C$ (as vector spaces) and consider the following map

-where $\Mc$ denote the right action of $H$ on $D$.
-We need to find necessary conditions for this map to be a partial action of $H$ on $C$.
-This is exactly what we do in the sequel.